-Some of the issues might make you frustrated or diminish your productivity.
-Read along to know some of the common iMac/MacBook problems and their easy solutions.
+There are some issues with the iMacs/MacBooks that might frustrate you or reduce your productivity.
+Read along to know some of the common problems and their easy solutions.

 1) Accidental deletion of data from Trash